LoveStartLearnBuildTokensResourcesConverseBlog

 1. "That's not my favorite solution, but I can live with it.
 We've made a reasonable choice" - this is consensus, not rough.
 It’s only rough when an unsatisfied person still has an open issue, but the group has truly answered the objection at a technical level.

-2. This relies on the good judgement of the consensus caller, or chair.
-Finding “rough consensus” means that not only has the working group taken the objection seriously, but that it has fully examined the ramifications of not making a change to accommodate it, and that the outcome does not constitute a failure to meet the technical requirements of the work.
+2. The final decision then relies on the good judgement of the consensus caller, or chair.
+Finding “rough consensus” means that not only has the working group taken the objection seriously, but that it has fully examined the ramifications of not accommodating it, and concluded that the outcome does not constitute a failure to meet the technical requirements of the work.

 3. What can't happen is that the chair bases their decision solely on hearing a large number of voices saying, "The objection isn't valid."
 That would simply be to take a vote.
 A valid justification needs to be made.